graphile/crystal/postgraphile/website/postgraphile/behavior.md

 resulting behaviors by adding your own behavior strings to the entity, either directly or via smart tags/smart comments.
-For example, if you don't want users to be able to modify entries in the `forums` table, you might add a database comment such as `comment on table forums is '@behavior -create -update -delete';` (this is just one of many ways of attaching behaviors).
+For example, if you don't want users to be able to modify entries in the `forums` table, you might add a database comment such as `comment on table forums is '@behavior -insert -update -delete';` (this is just one of many ways of attaching behaviors).

 The final behavior string of an entity is made by concatenating the behavior